 This worries some dog owners because many grain-free dog foods use peas or sweet potatoes instead of grains.

-Since sweet potatoes or yams are rich in Vitamin A, when consumed in excess, can cause muscle and joint weakness.
+Since sweet potatoes or yams are rich in Vitamin A, they can cause muscle and joint weakness when consumed in excess.

 Allergic Reaction To Yam In Dogs

-The majority of yam varieties, including Chinese and Purple yams, can be poisonous when consumed uncooked.
+Most yam varieties, including Chinese and Purple yams, can be poisonous when uncooked.
 They must be boiled before providing them to dogs since they contain chemicals that can make them sick.

 Vomiting, an allergic reaction, seizures, and digestive issues are all signs of yam poisoning.
-So, if your dogs love to eat yams and sweet potatoes, make sure to provide them with only cooked yams.
+So, if your dogs love to eat yams and sweet potatoes, provide them with only cooked yams.
 If that does not help, then consult your vet immediately for professional help.

 Dog With Diabetes And Yam

-Plain yams are okay but yam syrup is not.
-Dogs shouldn’t consume syrup-covered yams.
-Their blood sugar would increase insanely if they consume yam syrup.
+Plain yams are okay, but yam syrup is not.
+Dogs should not consume syrup-covered yams.
+Their blood sugar would increase extremely if they consumed yam syrup.
 A food high in calories and sugar can make dogs gain weight or put them at risk for developing diabetes.

 Diabetic dogs may benefit from a diet that includes sweet potatoes or yams.
-Even though there isn’t yet definitive evidence, a study presented that the tuber can help to control blood sugar as well as improve insulin sensitivity in dogs.
-However, to get the benefits, you need to cook yams before serving them to your dog.
+Even though there is not yet definitive evidence, a study presented that the tuber can help control blood sugar and improve insulin sensitivity in dogs.
+However, to get the benefits, you must cook yams before serving them to your dog.

 How To Feed Yam To Your Dog

-Your dog will most likely eat cooked yams or sweet potatoes no matter how cooked they are, but there are a few key things you need to keep in mind.
-Yams and sweet potatoes should be baked or boiled without any additional seasonings, including oil, butter, or salt, as these can cause health problems for dogs.
+Your dog will most likely eat cooked yams or sweet potatoes no matter how cooked they are, but you need to keep a few key things in mind.
+Yams and sweet potatoes should be baked or boiled without additional seasonings, including oil, butter, or salt, as these can cause dog health problems.

-However, if you are adding raw yams or raw sweet potatoes to your puppy’s diet, always start small.
-If you are changing pellets, you should also make changes gradually so as not to upset your dog’s digestive system.
+However, if you add raw yams or sweet potatoes to your puppy’s diet, always start small.
+If you are changing pellets, you should also make changes gradually not to upset your dog’s digestive system.

 How Many Yam Should A Dog Eat

-Although yam is a tasty and healthy treat for your furry friend, the right amount of yam to be given should be considered carefully.
-If you have a small dog, only a teaspoon of yam is enough for it; on the other hand, if you have a giant dog, a tablespoon of yam is considered alright.
+Although yam is a tasty and healthy treat for your furry friend, the right amount of yam should be considered carefully.
+If you have a small dog, only a teaspoon of yam is enough for it; on the other hand, if you have a giant dog, a tablespoon of yam is considered all right.

 Moderation is key.
 Too much of a good thing can become harmful.
 Too much fiber can cause soft stools and dehydration.

-Sweet potatoes are full of carbohydrates and are not suitable as a staple for a dog that is primarily a carnivore.
-You should give your dogs sweet potatoes no more than once or twice a week.
+Sweet potatoes are full of carbohydrates and are not suitable as a staple for a dog, primarily a carnivore.
+You should give your dogs sweet potatoes no more than once or twice weekly.

 Yam-Based Recipes For Dog Treats

 You can puree the sweet potato or serve it baked.
-However, you should never give your dog raw yams, as this can cause an intestinal blockage or pose a choking hazard.
+However, it would help if you never gave your dog raw yams, which can cause an intestinal blockage or pose a choking hazard.

 SWEET POTATO CHIPS RECIPE FOR DOGS